sanity-io/sanity-template-svelte-kit/README.md

 ## Starting with the local template

-If you don't want to start from the [automatically deployed project](https://www.sanity.io/create?sanity-io%2Fsanity-template-svelte-kit), you can clone this repository and replace the variables found in `studio/sanity.json` with your Sanity project's credentials.
+If you don't want to start from the [automatically deployed project](https://www.sanity.io/create?sanity-io%2Fsanity-template-svelte-kit), you can clone this repository and replace the variables found in `studio/sanity.config.js` and `sanity.cli.js` files with your Sanity project's credentials.
+Also, ensure to replace the `<#< sanity.projectTitle >#>` field in `studio/package.json` file.

 ## Credits